rouanw/flamongo/README.md

   Examined 180 keys on index name.first_1 in a forward direction

 ```

+## Further reading

+Reading the Mongo Docs on [Index Strategies](https://docs.mongodb.com/manual/applications/indexes/) will help you understand what factors influence how performant an index is.
+Some queries will actually be faster without any indexes!

 ---

 Logo: By Creative Tail [<a href="http://creativecommons.org/licenses/by/4.0">CC BY 4.0</a>], <a href="https://commons.wikimedia.org/wiki/File%3ACreative-Tail-Animal-flamingo.svg">via Wikimedia Commons</a>